AI readiness is not a technology problem

 The readiness question: Can your team describe the client onboarding process without using the words “it depends”?
 If not, you are not ready to automate it.

-Lock-up averages 142 days against a best-in-class benchmark of 45.
-Two-thirds of firms describe themselves as being in “automation purgatory” — tools deployed, value elusive.
-The issue is not the contract review AI.
+Two-thirds of organisations describe themselves as being in “automation purgatory”: tools deployed, value elusive.
+The issue is not the AI.
 It is the process debt underneath it.

-Utilisation sits at 69% against a 75% target.
 Sales teams spend 30% of their time on admin rather than selling.
 The instinct is to buy a copilot.
 The readiness step is to understand why admin takes so long and whether the process is worth keeping at all.

 The readiness question: If you automated your proposal process tomorrow, would the proposals be any better?
 Or would you just produce the same mediocre output faster?